lorranavf/domain-based-gene-mining/README.md

 The Class DomainAnalysis run two process:

-- First, performs domain analysis by obtaining domains present in each sequence using the hmmscan program.
+- First, performs domain analysis by obtaining domains present in each sequence using the hmmscan program and cath-resolve hits.
 - It then filters the specified domains and analyzes the filtered sequences using various programs such as pepstats, deeploc2, signalp6, DeepTMHMM, MAFFT, CIAlign, and iqtree2.

-Finally, it generates a database containing the sequence data, phylogenetic trees, and annotation files for domains and subcellular localization, which can be used for tree annotation with the web software iTOL.
+Finally, it generates a database containing the sequence data, phylogenetic trees, and annotation files for domains (functional, signal  peptides, and transmembrane) and subcellular localization, which can be used for tree annotation with the web software iTOL.

 ### Usage